ltb-project/service-desk/docs/upgrade.rst

 * fontawesome-fonts has been updated from version 4.7.0 to version 6.5.2
 * php-ltb-project-ltb-common has been updated from version 0.1 to version 0.3.0
 * php-phpmailer has been updated from version 6.8.0 to version v6.9.1
+* php-bjeavons-zxcvbn-php version 1.3.1 has been added
+* php-guzzlehttp-guzzle version 7.8.1 has been added
+* php-guzzlehttp-promises version 2.0.2 has been added
+* php-guzzlehttp-psr7 version 2.6.2 has been added
+* php-mxrxdxn-pwned-passwords version 2.1.0 has been added
+* php-phpmailer version 6.9.1 has been added
+* php-psr-http-client version 1.0.3 has been added
+* php-psr-http-factory version 1.0.2 has been added
+* php-psr-http-message version 2.0 has been added
+* php-ralouphie-getallheaders version 3.0.3 has been added
+* php-symfony-deprecation-contracts version 2.5.1 has been added
+* php-symfony-finder version 7.0.0 has been added
+* php-symfony-polyfill version v1.31.0 has been added
+* php-symfony-deprecation-contracts version v2.5.3 has been added
+* php-symfony-var-exporter version v5.4.40 has been added
+* php-psr-container version 1.1.2 has been added
+* php-symfony-service-contracts version v2.5.3 has been added
+* php-psr-cache version 1.0.1 has been added
+* php-symfony-cache-contracts version v2.5.3 has been added
+* php-psr-log version 1.1.4 has been added
+* php-symfony-cache version v5.4.42 has been added
+* php-predis-predis version v2.2.2 has been added

 Removed bundled dependencies: